KaleTEvans/CPPFinancialData/readme.md

 ## Features
 * Financial data from Finnhub

-In the future, planned additions are:
+* Financial data from FMP
-* AlphaVantage historical data
+* Financial data from AlphaVantage
-* IEX

 ## Current Functions